franzparks/meetup/README.md

 - Guest List (An optional field to add guests to the event)

-- Location  (An optional field for the location of the event).
+- Location  (An optional field for the location of the event.
+This field gets auto field with users current location).

 - Additional Message  (An optional field for the event creator to add any additional information for the event).